Just-Spooky-Enough Haunted Houses and Halloween Attractions for Boston Kids

 Theater in the Open’s annual haunting of Maudslay is for one weekend only, so mark your calendar.
 Join a cast of all ages for a one-hour walk through eerie vignettes, spooky sketches, and haunting scenes, all in the autumn grandeur of Maudslay State Park.
 You'll discover parts of the park you never knew existed.
 This is a family-friendly event designed for all ages.

 There are eerie surprises at every turn through Maudslay.
 Photo courtesy of Theater in the Open

 Haunted Castle - Hammond Castle, Gloucester

 Visit this unique and surreal haunted attraction, just a few minutes north of the Haunted Happenings of Salem.
+The museum shuts down each year to prepare for their annual "Halls of Darkness" event.
 The evening tour through this real castle features candlelit hallways and plenty of spooky scenes.
-This year's theme: Hall of Darkness.

 Kids can tour the house or do a haunted trail walk at Alden House.
 Photo courtesy of Alden House